 - Advertise in places that a wide variety of people may go, for example, local schools, colleges, community centres or places of worship.

-- Include a clear indication that you are a carer-friendly organisation.
+- Clearly indicate that you are a carer-friendly organisation.

 - Advertise that you offer flexible working arrangements and highlight any set hours that the role requires.
-This could include job share, flexi time, part time and so on).
+This could include job share, flexi time, part time etc).

-Make the recruitment process as smooth and stress free as possible.
+Put the candidate at the heart of your recruitment process, making it as smooth and stress free as possible.
 For example:

 - be as flexible as possible with interview times, emergencies may crop up that cannot be avoided